ClementBM/climbing-moonboard-ai/README.md

-# Moonboard Grade Problem Prediction Experiment with LSTM RNN
+# Moonboard Grade Problem Prediction Experiment

-This is an experiment to predict Moonboard problem grade with LSTM Recurrent Neural Network.
+This is an experiment to predict Moonboard problem grade with different neural architectures

 ![Moonboard Photo](artifacts/images/moonboard.jpg)